• Skip to primary navigation

 Jump to Recipe Print Recipe

-Sweet, tangy and tucked into the perfect pie crust, strawberry rhubarb pie is a dessert everyone loves.
-Serve it with a scoop of vanilla ice cream or frozen yogurt and you've got a meal-ending treat folks will be talking about for a long time.
-Thanks to my Mom for sharing this wonderful recipe!
+Sweet, tart, tangy and tucked into the perfect pie crust, Old-Fashioned Strawberry Rhubarb Pie is a classic dessert everyone loves.
+Serve it with a scoop of vanilla ice cream and you've got a meal-ending treat folks of all ages will enjoy.
+This is an easy pie to make!
+Like No Peel Apple Cake or Chocolate Strawberry Pie, there's no fruit to peel.

 A slice of strawberry rhubarb pie on a plate